Tips for running a challenge

 Help your participants debug their submissions

 Note that we do tell participants (as part of the submission tips that we advise you to publish in the forum) that they should thoroughly test their algorithm not only locally, but also on Grand Challenge.
 Once they have uploaded their container, they can try out their algorithm on test images of their choosing and even inspect the result in an online image viewer.
-Nonetheless, submission failures will happen and so it is important for you to know how to access the logs and help.
+Nonetheless, submission failures will happen so you need to know how to access the logs and help.